-Definition: Copyrighted work that you can use for free
+Freeware: Copyrighted work that you can copy, use, or give away for free.

-Definition: Copyrighted work that you can use for free but only for a limited time.
-If you want the full version you have to pay.
-It is a free trail.
+Shareware: Is copyrighted work that you can copy, share, and use for free, but only for a limited time.
+If you want the full/permanent program you must pay for it.
+It’s a free trial.

-Definition: Only allows the purchaser to use the software according to the details spelled out in the license agreement.
+All Rights Reserved: Allows the purchaser to use software according to the details spelled out in the license agreement.

 Open Source: It’s a software that includes the source code with the idea that someone can improve it.